Everest High Pass Trek

 • Max.
 Altitude4410

-We’ll spend the second rest day in Dingboche.
-To acclimatize, we'll hike to a nearby hill that offers wonderful mountain views.
+To acclimatize, we will hike to a nearby hill with fantastic mountain views.
 Later, we can explore the Digbcohe village and its terraced fields.

 • MealsB, L, D